ehzan/ehzan.github.io/index.md

 ## Hey there!
-Here goes my public (but not necessarily open-source projects and ideas).
+Here goes my public (but not necessarily open-source) projects and ideas.